openprocurement/openprocurement.api/docs/source/standard/contract.rst

 :date:
     string, :ref:`date`

-    The date the contract was changed or activated.
+    The date when the contract was changed or activated.

 :documents:
     List of :ref:`Document` objects